DennisRippinger/fakegen/README.md

 ````

 The identification of a method via a string can be problematic when it comes to refactoring or typos.
-In case of a missing method, Fakegen will try to identify a similar named method and print out an Exception message pointing to the similar method and signature.
+In case of a missing method, Fakegen will try to identify a similarly named method and print out an Exception message pointing to the similar method and signature.

 ### Builder

-Fakegen also supports the mayor builder pattern currently present.
+Fakegen also supports the mayor builder pattern currently present like [Lombok](https://projectlombok.org/features/Builder), [Immutables](https://immutables.github.io/), [Freebuilder](https://github.com/inferred/FreeBuilder) or [AutoValue](https://github.com/google/auto/tree/master/value).
-If you are using [Lombok](https://projectlombok.org/features/Builder), [Immutables](https://immutables.github.io/), [Freebuilder](https://github.com/inferred/FreeBuilder) or [AutoValue](https://github.com/google/auto/tree/master/value), Fakegen can pick up the Builder class, fill them, and allows to return an (immutable) instance.
+Fakegen can pick up the Builder class and fill the builder fields.
+Via `build()` a real (immutable) instance will be created.
 ```java
 BuilderType fromBuilder = filler.fillBuilder(ImmutableBuilderType.Builder.class)
                 .type(SimpleEnum.SOME)
                 .build();
 ```

-### Experimental: Interface & Abstract class support
+### Interface & Abstract class support

-If your data classes works with Interface or Abstract classes Fakegen will try to create a simple implementation with the help of [ByteBuddy](https://github.com/raphw/byte-buddy).
+If your data classes work with Interface or Abstract classes Fakegen will try to create a simple implementation with the help of [ByteBuddy](https://github.com/raphw/byte-buddy).
 Imagine an Interface like

 ````java